Last updated: ET

 COVID-19 – Preventative measures and restrictions

-If you violate movement restrictions, you could be fined and face serious criminal charges or imprisonment for endangering public health.
+If you violate movement restrictions or preventative measures, you could be fined and face imprisonment for endangering public health.

 The Government of Canada has a limited ability to provide consular assistance in this region.